fsharpn00b/Snippets/thinkominos/readme.md

 ```

 It replied with the program in [openai_o1.fs](openai_o1.fs).
 I had to do some cleanup.
 For instance, the
 checkAdjacency function was missing the array indices, but I was able to recreate them from the comments.
-But
+Also,
+the code is less idiomatic than I would like, as it uses some for loops and mutation.
+Nonetheless, once cleaned
-once cleaned up, the program ran and output the following solutions that agree with mine:
+up, the program ran and output the following solutions that agree with mine:

 ```
 Solution #1: